 Brand Name: Duragesic

 Fentanyl patch is a narcotic pain medicine that may become habit-forming.
+Misuse or abuse can lead to overdose and death.
 Do NOT use more than the recommended dose, use for longer than prescribed, or use more often than prescribed without checking with your doctor.

 Fentanyl patch may cause severe and sometimes fatal breathing problems.
+The risk may be greater when you first start this drug or with any increase in dose.
 Fentanyl patch should not be used if you have not already been taking and are tolerant to narcotic pain medicine, right after surgery if you have not already been using narcotic pain medicines, if only occasional or as-needed pain relief is needed, or if the pain is mild or is not expected to last for an extended period of time.
 The risk of fentanyl patch's side effects, including breathing problems, may be increased if you use fentanyl patch with certain other medicines (eg, amiodarone, amprenavir, aprepitant, clarithromycin, diltiazem, erythromycin, fluconazole, fosamprenavir, itraconazole, ketoconazole, nefazodone, nelfinavir, ritonavir, troleandomycin, verapamil) or if you eat grapefruit or drink grapefruit juice.
 Ask your doctor or pharmacist if you have questions about which medicines may increase the risk of breathing problems.
 Contact your doctor right away if you experience slow, shallow, or difficult breathing.

 Accidental exposure to a new or used patch (either by getting it on the skin or in the mouth) may cause serious and sometimes fatal side effects, especially in children.
 Keep fentanyl patch out of the reach of children.
 Follow the storage and disposal instructions in the additional patient leaflet that comes with fentanyl patch.
 Discuss any questions or concerns with your doctor.